App version: 0.1.0

 What Is a Business Line of Credit?

-A business line of credit, sometimes called a commercial line of credit, offers you a convenient, flexible way to cover expenses like working capital, bills, inventory, and other small, last-minute expenses.
+A business line of credit, sometimes called a commercial line of credit, is a convenient, flexible way to cover expenses like working capital, bills, inventory, and other small, last-minute expenses.
 Unlike a personal loan or long-term business loan, a line of credit gives you access to a maximum amount of funding with interest only charged on the amount you borrow, rather than on the entire amount available.
 You can borrow from your small business line of credit and repay as needed, as long as you don’t exceed the approved credit limit.
-If the balance is paid off monthly, a line of credit can be a very affordable way for business owners to maintain cash flow, since you’re only borrowing what you need and paying interest on remaining balances, not the entire credit limit.
-And the cost of starting a business line of credit can be relatively low compared with some other types of financing like merchant cash advances or online small business loans.
+If the balance is paid off monthly, a line of credit can be an affordable way for business owners to maintain cash flow, since you’re only borrowing what you need and paying interest on what you don’t pay off each cycle.
+And the cost of starting a business line of credit can be relatively low compared with some other types of financing, such as merchant cash advances or invoice financing.

-A small business line of credit is similar to a credit card, but interest rates are usually lower, and the funds must be used for business purposes.Once you open your line of credit, you can use the money for whatever you need so long as it's for your business.
-The lender then expects a minimum repayment plus interest every month, just as a credit-card company would.Diagram showing how a business line of credit worksTo make this a bit more concrete, imagine you own a business called XYZ Retail.
+A small business line of credit is similar to a credit card, but interest rates are usually lower and the funds must be used for business purposes.Once you open your line of credit, you can use the money for any business expense.
+The lender then expects a minimum repayment plus interest every month, just as a credit card company would.Diagram showing how a business line of credit worksTo make this a bit more concrete, imagine you own a business called XYZ Retail.
 Your business is ready to expand, but you don't have the cash on hand to take care of all your needs.
-So you open a business line of credit with an approved limit of $100,000.Knowing you'll be charged interest on what you owe, you focus on immediate supply needs rather than spending the full $100,000.
+You decide to open a business line of credit with an approved limit of $100,000.Knowing you'll be charged interest on what you owe, you focus on immediate supply needs rather than spending the full $100,000.
 These are the things impeding your business's efficiency, like outdated computers and too few shelves.You ultimately spend $20,000 that month, then pay $10,000 plus interest to the lender the next month.As your immediate needs are covered, you decide to hold off on additional purchases and don’t use your business LOC to buy anything in month two.
 Instead, in month three, you repay the remaining $10,000 plus interest.Now, your business line of credit debt is fully paid off.
 If it's revolving, you still have access to the money when needed.
-(More on that later.)

 Often you can choose to pay the minimum balance on a line of credit, pay off the total amount, or do something in between each month — much like a credit card.
 However, lenders may have specific repayment terms to keep in mind.
 For starters, your business line of credit may come with a draw period.
 The draw period is a specific amount of time you can borrow funds from your line of credit.
 If applicable, it will precede the repayment period, during which you need to finish repaying the funds you’ve borrowed.
 When it comes to repayment, you may have short- or long-term options, each of which comes with pros and cons:

-• Short-term repayment plans typically span 6 to 12 months.
+• Short-term repayment plans typically span six to 12 months.

-• Because the repayment period is shorter, the interest rates may be higher, but you could end up paying less overall compared to a long-term line of credit.
+• Because the repayment period is shorter, the interest rates may be higher.
+However, you could end up paying less overall compared to a long-term line of credit.

 • Additionally, if you’re short on time, applying for a short-term line of credit with an online lender may yield a faster turnaround time compared to long-term lines of credit.

-• Long-term repayment plans can exceed 12 months.
+• Long-term repayment plans typically exceed 12 months.

 • Because the lender takes on more risk with a long-term line of credit, the application and approval process for these business lines of credit may be more rigorous.

-• May be helpful if you anticipate needing access to funds for cash flow and small business expenses over a longer period.
+• Long-term lines of credit may be helpful if you anticipate needing access to funds for cash flow and small business expenses over a longer period.

 When comparing your repayment options for a small business line of credit, you’ll also want to consider whether you need a secured or unsecured line of credit, as well as a revolving or non-revolving line, both of which can affect the terms offered by your lender.

-Costs of Using a Small Business Line of Credit
+Costs of Using a Business Line of Credit

 When deciding whether a line of credit is right for your business, consider whether you’ll be able to make the monthly payments — meaning you need to look at both the interest rate and annual percentage rate (APR), which includes fees.
 Interest rates and APRs are easily confused with each other, so let's break them down.